 However, some SEOs and website owners engage in the practice of buying and selling links that pass PageRank, disregarding the quality of the links, the sources, and the long-term impact it will have on their sites.
 Buying or selling links that pass PageRank is in violation of Google's Webmaster Guidelines and can negatively impact a site's ranking in search results.

 Not all paid links violate our guidelines.
 Buying and selling links is a normal part of the economy of the web when done for advertising purposes, and not for manipulation of search results.
-Links purchased for advertising should be designated as such.
-This can be done in several ways, such as:
+Specify that the links were purchased for advertising by doing one of the following actions:

 - Redirecting the links to an intermediate page that is blocked from search engines with a robots.txt file